mmichlin66/mmichlin66.github.io/mimbl/component-types.md

 - The constructor accepts the color value, which is assigned to the `color` field.
 - Component is instantiated using `new`.

-The `@mim.updatable` decorator makes the `color` field an *updatable property*, meaning that whenever the value of the field is changed, the component will be updated.
-Multiple fields can be marked as updatable properties and if their values are changed during the same JavaScript event loop, the component will be only updated once.
-The `@mim.updatable` decorator is a convenience feature: internally it calls the `updateMe` method.
+The `@mim.trigger` decorator makes the `color` field an *observable property*, meaning that whenever the value of the field is changed, the component will be updated.
+Multiple fields can be marked as trigger properties and if their values are changed during the same JavaScript event loop, the component will be only updated once.
+The `@mim.trigger` decorator is a convenience feature: internally it calls the `updateMe` method.
 Independent components can directly call the `updateMe` method whenever they want and, again, if multiple calls are made during the same JavaScript event loop, the component will be only updated once.

 Let's see how independent components are used by other components.
 Imagine a *Parent* component that has a mechanism to choose a color and then it uses our `HelloWorldIndependent` component to say "Hello World!" in that color.